-- i.
-Changing an already approved procedure on the protocol in terms of its duration, frequency, number, or type consistent with IACUC and RAR policies, guidelines, and standard procedures; - 1) Change in the amount, route, and/ or frequency of blood collection, while adhering to the ACUC Multiple Blood Draws Guideline. - 2) Method of animal identification (See ACUC Guidelines for Ear Tagging and Toe Clipping) - 3) Biopsy procedure for genotyping.
-(See ACUC Tail Biopsy Guideline) - 4) Frequency/interval/number of non-invasive procedures such as imaging. - 5) Increases or enhancements in enrichments.
-See JHU Environmental Enrichment Program. - 6) Method of restraint (does not include "prolonged restraint").
+i.
+Changing an already approved procedure on the protocol in terms of its duration, frequency, number, or type consistent with IACUC and RAR policies, guidelines, and standard procedures;

+1) Change in the amount, route, and/ or frequency of blood collection, while adhering to the ACUC Multiple Blood Draws Guideline.

+2) Method of animal identification (See ACUC Guidelines for Ear Tagging and Toe Clipping)

+3) Biopsy procedure for genotyping.
+(See ACUC Tail Biopsy Guideline)

+4) Frequency/interval/number of non-invasive procedures such as imaging.

+5) Increases or enhancements in enrichments.
+See JHU Environmental Enrichment Program.

+6) Method of restraint (does not include "prolonged restraint").
 (See ACUC Restraining Animals Guideline)

+7) Care during recovery from anesthesia.
+(See ACUC Survival Surgery Guidelines)

+8) Use of Elizabethan collar (e-collar).
+(See RAR GP-8 Use of E-Collar Check List)

+9) Wound Closure

+10) Post-procedural care.
+Changes in approved post-procedure or post-operative care (recovery period) that does not negatively impact animal welfare and health.

-- 7) Care during recovery from anesthesia.
-(See ACUC Survival Surgery Guidelines) - 8) Use of Elizabethan collar (e-collar).
-(See RAR GP-8 Use of E-Collar Check List) - 9) Wound Closure - 10) Method of hair removal (See ACUC Hair Removal Guideline) - 11) Adding or altering behavioral testing methods providing they do not involve unrelieved pain or distress. - ii.
+11) Method of hair removal (See ACUC Hair Removal Guideline)

+12) Adding or altering behavioral testing methods providing they do not involve unrelieved pain or distress.

+13) Additional procedures performed during an already approved non-survival surgery that does not negatively impact animal welfare.

+ii.
 Changes in experimental timeline that do not negatively impact animal welfare and health.
+Approved monitoring, humane endpoints and associated documentation are required, when applicable, during periods of delay.

+iii.
+Change in maximum tumor size growth duration, and/or monitoring (within ACUC Tumor Study Guidelines).

-Approved monitoring, humane endpoints and associated documentation are required, when applicable, during periods of delay; - iii.
-Changing a surgery from survival to non-survival, or changing a surgery from survival to euthanasia and tissue harvest. - e.
-Change to animals of a different sex (excluding transgenics) with no increase of animal numbers.
+iv.
+Changing a surgery from survival to non-survival, or changing a surgery from survival to euthanasia and tissue harvest.

+e.
+Change to animals of a different sex (excluding transgenics), age, size or weight that does not negatively impact animal welfare and health and with no increase of animal numbers.